bg-write/spotify-clone-vite/README.md

 - Follow WDS and previous repo for new server fixes (especially `Dashboard` and `Login` and `Player`)
 - Need to make images look better when enlarged on `Dashboard`
-- Flesh out the footer (refer to Candyfloss)
+- Flesh out the footer in `Dashboard` (refer to Candyfloss)
 - Fully adopt Airbnb's JS coding style guide while also cleaning up and enforcing code spacing in GitHub
 - Incorporate automated testing
-- Simplify the Dashboard - there's a lot of code in there and can likely break down into more components
+- Simplify `Dashboard` - there's a lot of code in there and can likely break down into more components
+- Create a 404 page
 - Anything I can include from my own "I Love That Song" project?
 - Reutilize React's StrictMode and update `useAuth` to account for useEffect() firing twice